Info

 The WW2 Podcast

 The WW2 Podcast is a history show looking at all aspects of the Second World War; military history, social history, the battles, the campaigns, tanks, guns and other equipment, the politics and those who ran the war.
-In each episode of the podcast, Angus interviews a WWII expert on a subject.
-No topics are out of bounds.
-Angus Wallace is a long-time military history podcaster, he holds a Master's degree in History, has lectured at university level and is just in the process of completing his PhD.
+What sets the WW2 Podcast apart is the in-depth interviews with experts on various subjects.
+No topics are off-limits (yet), and I delve into both the military history aspect of the war, and the home front.
+This format allows for a thorough exploration of each topic, making for a truly absorbing listen.
+Angus Wallace is a long-time history podcaster, holding PhD in history, and has lectured at university level.

 RSS Feed Subscribe in Apple Podcasts